Sala suffered carbon monoxide poisoning before plane crash, report says

 The cockpit of the Piper Malibu aircraft involved in the crash was not separated from the cabin and it is “likely” that pilot David Ibbotson was also “affected to some extent” by exposure to carbon monoxide, the document added.

-The AAIB said the gas can “reduce or inhibit a pilot’s ability to fly an aircraft depending on the level of that exposure”.
+The AAIB said the gas can “reduce or inhibit a pilot’s ability to fly an aircraft”.

 Argentinian footballer Sala signed for Cardiff City from French club Nantes for £15 million on January 18.